On Model Calibration for Long-Tailed Object Detection and Instance Segmentation: Experiments

 \subsection{Setup}

 \mypara{Dataset.} We validate \ourmethod on the LVIS v1 dataset~\cite{gupta2019lvis}, a benchmark dataset for large-vocabulary instance segmentation which has 100K/19.8K/19.8K training/validation/test images.
-There are 1,203 categories, divided into three groups based on the number of training images per class: rare (1--10 images), common (11--100 images), and frequent ($>$100 images). \emph{All results are reported on the validation set.} Our main focus is instance segmentation on v1.
-For comparisons to existing works, we also conduct experiments and analyses on LVIS v0.5 (please also see the supplementary material).
+There are 1,203 categories, divided into three groups based on the number of training images per class: rare (1--10 images), common (11--100 images), and frequent ($>$100 images). \emph{All results are reported on the validation set of LVIS v1.} For comparisons to more existing works and different tasks, we also conduct detailed experiments and analyses on LVIS v0.5~\cite{gupta2019lvis}, Objects365~\cite{shao2019objects365}, MSCOCO~\cite{lin2014microsoft}, and image classification datasets in the {{supplementary material}}.

 \mypara{Evaluation metrics.} We adopt the standard mean \textbf{Average Precision (AP)}~\cite{lin2014microsoft} for evaluation.
 The cap over detected objects per image is set as $300$ (cf. \autoref{ss_background}).
 Following \cite{gupta2019lvis}, we denote the mean AP for rare, common, and frequent categories by $\text{AP}_{r}$, $\text{AP}_{c}$, and $\text{AP}_{f}$, respectively.
 We also report results with a complementary metric \textbf{$\text{AP}^\text{{Fixed}}$}~\cite{dave2021evaluating}, which replaces the cap over detected objects per image by a cap over detected objects per class from the entire validation set.
 Namely, $\text{AP}^\text{{Fixed}}$ removes the competition of confidence scores among classes within an image, making itself category-independent.
 We follow~\cite{dave2021evaluating} to set the per-class cap as $10,000$.
-Meanwhile, we also report \textbf{\APb}, which assesses the AP for the bounding boxes produced by the instance segmentation models.
+Instead of Mask AP, we also report the results in \textbf{$\text{AP}^\text{{Fixed}}$}~\cite{dave2021evaluating} with \textbf{Boundary IoU}, following the standard evaluation metric in LVIS Challenge 2021\footnote{\url{https://www.lvisdataset.org/challenge_2021}.}.
+Meanwhile, we report \textbf{\APb}, which assesses the AP for the bounding boxes produced by the instance segmentation models.

 \mypara{Implementation details and variants.} We apply \ourmethod to post-calibrate several representative baseline models, for which we use the released checkpoints from the corresponding papers.
 We focus on models that have \emph{a softmax classifier or multiple binary classifiers} for assigning labels to proposals\footnote{Several existing methods (\eg, \cite{li2020overcoming,tan2020equalizationv2,wang2020seesaw}) develop specific classification rules to which \ourmethod cannot be directly applied.}.
 For \ourmethod, (a) we investigate different mechanisms by applying post-calibration to the classifier logits, exponentials, or probabilities (cf. \autoref{eq_post_1}); (b) we study different types of calibration factor $a_c$, using the class-dependent temperature (CDT)~\cite{ye2020identifying} presented in \autoref{eq_calib_ac} or the effective number of samples (ENS)~\cite{CBfocal}; (c) we compare with or without score normalization.
 We tune the only hyper-parameter of \ourmethod (\ie, in $a_c$) on training data.